Abang Johari: Social policy

 The state government under the leadership of Abang Johari implemented various social policies focused on religious inclusivity, indigenous rights, social welfare, education and infrastructure development.
 In 2017, the government established the Other Religious Affairs Unit (UNIFOR) to support non-Muslim communities.
 This unit, led by Deputy Premier Douglas Uggah Embas, manages state funding for maintaining places of worship across multiple religions and promotes religious harmony.
+The UNIFOR Complex in Kuching, a multi-purpose facility for social and religious activities, is scheduled to open in early 2025.

 Abang Johari publicly emphasized freedom of religion and expressed opposition to the national implementation of hudud law, citing concerns about potential discrimination against non-Muslims.
-He has always reminded the non-Muslims in Sarawak that they are allowed to use the word "Allah" at any time, saying that "it's not human beings who judge themselves as pious but it is God".
-The UNIFOR Complex in Kuching, a multi-purpose facility for social and religious activities, is scheduled to open in early 2025.
+He has defended the right of non-Muslims in Sarawak to use the word "Allah", when such occurrences garnered controversy on Peninsular Malaysia.

+A land survey program was launched in 2020 to document indigenous land ownership as part of a focus on protecting Native Customary Rights (NCR).
+Efforts were also made to support cultural development for ethnic groups including the Dayak and Malay communities, such as the establishment of the Wisma Melayu Sarawak building.

 Several social welfare programs were introduced, including medical aid for seniors (RM500), an endowment for newborns (RM1,000), post-natal allowances for Sarawakian mothers (RM450), basic needs assistance, pocket money for tertiary students (RM1,200), free laptops and book vouchers.
 Starting in 2026, the state plans to provide free university education at state-owned institutions without bonding or mobility restrictions.

 At the Asean Sarawak Business and Economic Forum 2025, Abang Johari was conferred the 2024 World Outstanding Muslim Leader of the Year Award.